Blubern/GCH-CPlusPlus/README.md

 This is a repository for a GitHub Copilot Demo for C++

 ## ⚒️What are we building
-We are building a interest calculator together with a unittest.
+We are building an interest calculator together with unit tests.

 ## Step 0️⃣: Prerequisites
-1. **Clone** or **Fork** this Repository
+1. **Clone** or **Fork** this Repository.
 2. Open **GitHub Codespaces or VS Code**
 2.1 The demo can also be run in other IDEs.
 However, the hints are only given for GitHub Codespaces and Visual Studio Code.
-3. Please install the following extentions.
+3. Please install the following extensions.
 3.1 [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 3.2 [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot)
 3.3 [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) (will install automatically)
-4. Get yourself familiar with GitHub Copilot.
+4. Familiarize yourself with GitHub Copilot.

 ### 📖 Additional useful Resources